morgan-nanez/selected_projects/cs194_proj2/README.md

-🔴 Project 2: Fun with Frequencies  {color: #5e9ca0;}
+Project 2: Fun with Frequencies
 ================================

-Part 1: Fun with Filters {style="color: #2e6c80;"}
+Part 1: Fun with Filters
 ------------------------

 #### Part 1.1: Finite Difference Operator

 I began by creating two finite difference operators, one in the x direction, Dx, and one in the y direction, Dy.
-I then computed the the partial derivative x and y by using scipy.signal.conv2d to convolve the image with Dx and Dy seperately.
+I then computed the partial derivative x and y by using scipy.signal.conv2d to convolve the image with Dx and Dy seperately.
 To compute the gradient magnitude, I summed the sqaures of the partial derivatives then took the square root of that.
 Finally, to turn this into an edge image and to suppress some noise, I binarized the gradient magnitude image by using a threshold = 0.15.
 Below are my results: